 Alternatives Eden B, Eden C, and Eden D. Under these alternatives, construction staging would be established within the Eden Landing, outside of areas that are open to the public for parking.
-Therefore, during the construction phase of the project, there would be no impact on parking demand.
-Under the
+Therefore,

 Existing off-street parking that provides access onto the Bay Trail network or the EBRPD Regional Trail are shown in Table 3.11-1.
 There are approximately two dozen existing parking areas at each of those locations.
 In addition, on-street parking is available along several nearby streets, particularly on weekends (when recreational use of the recreation facilities is likely to be higher) because much of the surrounding areas are business parks or other commercial uses.
-The estimated increase in recreational use from Phase 2 implementation that was conducted for the Recreational Resources section of this Draft EIS/R projects up to 150 additional recreational users per day, increasing parking demand by up to 56 vehicles per day.
+The estimated increase in recreational use from Phase 2 implementation that was conducted for the Recreational Resources section of this EIR projects up to 150 additional recreational users per day, increasing parking demand by up to 56 vehicles per day.
 These vehicles will likely not be in the project area all at the same time.

 The existing off-street parking spaces and the surrounding street parking are anticipated to provide sufficient capacity for the parking demand resulting from the increase in visitors to Eden Landing.
-In addition, the program-level SBSP Mitigation Measure 3.12-3: Parking at Recreational Facilities would apply here.
+In addition, if there is a substantial increase in demand over time, the program-level SBSP Mitigation Measure 3.12-3: Parking at Recreational Facilities would apply here.
 It states that, "The landowner (CDFW), in coordination with the cities with jurisdiction over the proposed recreation improvements (where applicable), shall design recreational facilities with sufficient parking spaces to accommodate the projected increase in vehicles that access the site, unless adequate off-site parking is available to meet the demand for parking spaces."